How to Draw a Plot Plan in Autocad

 To enter plot line information

-• If you find that the Terrain Perimeter interferes with your drawing process, click Select Objects button, then select the Terrain Perimeter and Delete it.
+- If you find that the Terrain Perimeter interferes with your drawing process, click Select Objects button, then select the Terrain Perimeter and Delete button, then select the Terrain Perimeter and Delete it. it.

-2. Once the line has been created, use the Select Objects tool to select the line, then click the Open Object edit button.
+- Once the line has been created, use the Select Objects tool to select the line, then click the Open Object tool to select the line, then click the Open Object edit button. edit button.

 To create a curved plot line with a specific radius

-1. Next, using the Draw Line tool, click and drag to draw a CAD line from the end of Line 4 to the beginning of Line 1 to connect the two.
+- Next, using the Draw Line tool, click and drag to draw a CAD line from the end of Line 4 to the beginning of Line 1 to connect the two. tool, click and drag to draw a CAD line from the end of Line 4 to the beginning of Line 1 to connect the two.

-2. Select this line and click on the Change Line/Arc edit button.
+- Select this line and click on the Change Line/Arc edit button.
+By default, the arc will curve outward. edit button.
 By default, the arc will curve outward.

-3. With the arc selected, click the Open Object edit button.
+- With the arc selected, click the Open Object edit button. edit button.

 Keep in mind when you go to create your own plot plan, that if you have received the plot plan information from a surveyor, the direction of any given line can be described in two ways using Quadrant Bearings, and not all surveyors will describe the lines of a given plot in the same direction, i.e., clockwise or counterclockwise.
 If the lines are not described in the same direction, your result will not be a closed polyline.